https://invisible-island.net/ncurses/man/

 RETURN VALUE

-Unless otherwise noted, functions that return an integer return OK on
+Unless otherwise noted, functions that return integers return the

-Functions with a "mv" prefix first perform cursor movement using wmove
+failure.
+Functions prefixed with "mv" first perform cursor movement

-and fail if the position is outside the window, or (for "mvw"
+and fail if the position (y, x) is outside the window boundaries.

 ENVIRONMENT

-runtime behavior of the ncurses library.
-The most important ones have
+runtime behavior of ncurses applications.
+The library may be

 CC (command character)

-When set, change the command_character (cmdch) capability value of
+When set, the command_character (cmdch) capability value of loaded

-loaded terminfo entries to the value of this variable.
+terminfo entries changes to the value of this variable.
 Very few term-

 info entries provide this feature.

-Because this name is also used in development environments to represent
+Because this name is also used in development environments to store the

-the C compiler's name, ncurses ignores it if it does not happen to be a
+C compiler's name, ncurses ignores its value if it is not one character

 COLUMNS